jasonli8408/PathFinder/README.md

 # Path Finder
 ## This is a project that educates users on path finding algorithms.
 In our User Interface:
-### -blue nodes represent start node
+### - Blue nodes represent start node
-### -red nodes represent end node
+### - Red nodes represent end node
-### -black nodes represent obstacles where the search algorithm cannot pass through.
+### - Black nodes represent obstacles where the search algorithm cannot pass through.
+### - Magenta nodes represent locations where the algorithm looked through
+### - Green nodes represent locations where the algorithm can step on for the next iteration
+### - Pink nodes represent the path from start to end node, if such a path exists.
 ## We've included the following algorithms:
 1. A*